 Mary Harris Smith was born in 1844 in London, and it was apparent from very early in her life that she was a gifted mathematician.
 Her father, a clerk to a navy agent and a banker, recognised her abilities and encouraged her.
 At 16, she was studying with a Master of King’s College School, before taking bookkeeping classes.

 In 1887, Mary set up her own accountancy firm trading as a M. Harris Smith, Public Accountant.
 She had huge success and made a good living.
 It was said that her reputation was such that she was regularly requested to audit the accounts of organisations.

 Her first application

 While she had success as an accountant and was living comfortably, she yearned for the status and prestige of being a Chartered Accountant.
-She first applied for membership of the Institute of Chartered Accounts in England and Wales (ICAEW) in 1891, believing herself to be fully qualified to do so.
+She first applied for membership in the Institute of Chartered Accounts in England and Wales (ICAEW) in 1891, believing herself to be fully qualified to do so.

 She was turned away on the basis that women could not be recognised as Chartered Accountants.
 This decision unsurprisingly rankled her.
-In 1895, she was quoted saying “require of me what you would require of a man and I will fulfil it.”
+In 1895, she was quoted saying “Require of me what you would require of a man and I will fulfil it.”

 The successful application

-She made multiple further attempts to become a member, but was turned down each time.
+She made multiple further attempts to become a member but was turned down each time.
 Despite her years of accountancy expertise and stellar reputation, it was against the rules.
 However, thankfully, change was on the horizon.

 The Sex Disqualification (Removal) Act was passed in 1919 which made it illegal for ICAEW to refuse to admit accountants based on their sex.
 Mary applied to ICAEW again and this time she was recognised as the first female Chartered Accountant.